EYBlockchain/nightfall_3/README.md

   - Use `-g` to use a Ganache client inside the container
   - Use `-l` to use some localhost client running on your machine.
 We recommend using Ganache first to check everything works, because it's considerably faster.
-  - Use `-r` to use ropsten node hosted by the dev team.
-Note: with option -r set environment variable $ROPSTEN_NODE, $FROM_ADDRESS and $ETH_PRIVATE_KEY to testnet node URL, EOA address and EOA address's private key, respectively
 - Additionally, you can use the `-s` flag.
 If you do that, Nightfall_3 will run with stubbed ZKP circuits, which generate proofs that always verify.
 That's useful for development work because tests will run much faster but clearly you should run without stubs, as a final check.